CrazyCoder613/awesome-vue/README.md

 - [ETCD Manager](https://github.com/icellmobilsoft/etcdmanager) - A modern, efficient and free multi-platform ETCD GUI app based on Electron and VueJS.
 - [Idea Re-Vue](https://github.com/MuhaddiMu/Idea-ReVue) - Social Ideation Platform to Create, Manage and Brainstorm Ideas in a fun, visual way.
 Built on the top of VueJS and Vuetify using Firebsae as a backend
 - [Vue Expenses](https://github.com/simplyvinay/vue-expenses) - Expense tracking app made with Vue.js, Vuetify and ASP.NET Core
-- [Akaunting](https://github.com/akaunting/akaunting) - A free and online accounting software for small businesses and freelancers based on Laravel and VueJS.

 ### Commercial Products
  - [Wijmo](http://wijmo.com/products/wijmo-5/) - A collection of UI controls with VueJS support.
  - [Collate Notes](http://www.collatenotes.com/)